 - Material compatibility with regard to their reuse

 - Separability of materials that cannot be recycled together

-- Demand and availability of raw materials for cement and concrete production
+- Reuse of recycled mineral materials in cement and concrete

 |Date||Venue||Nearest airport||Price||Registration deadline|